ang-zeyu/infisearch/packages/morsels_languages/README.md

 # Morsels Language Package

-This is a tokenizer crate for the `morsels_indexer` cli tool, not intended to be used directly.
+This is a tokenizer crate for the `infisearch` cli tool, not intended to be used directly.